 Manual testing — an indispensable testing method.
 Part 2

-In the first part of this article, we spoke about what manual testing means and how to do it.
+In the first part of this article, we spoke about what manual testing means and how we do it, at AROBS.
 We also know that all the IT companies in Romania work with tester teams, in order to deliver bug-free products to their clients.

-We established that manual testing is a process in which the QA Analyst is testing the software using the functions and features of an application.
+We established that it is a process in which the QA Analyst is analyzing the software using the functions and features of an application.
 Doing so, they use pre-defined test cases based on test scenarios.

 To actually do manual testing means to understand the requirements, to write test cases in order to guide you through testing the software and to log bugs.
 A very important aspect that has to be remembered about the test cases is that they have to be accurate, economical, traceable, repeatable and reusable.